toj11001/mongodb-samples/AirBnbSchemaMigrate/README.md

 The `sample_airbnb` dataset contains a collection of listings, where each document includes embedded reviews.
 This project demonstrates a schema migration where:

-- **Original Schema**: Reviews are embedded within the listing documents.
+- **Original Schema**: Reviews are embedded within the `listingsAndReviews` collection.
-- **Migrated Schema**: Reviews are moved to a separate `reviews` collection and referenced from the listing documents.
+- **Migrated Schema**: Reviews are moved to a separate `reviews` collection, and the `listingsAndReviews` documents are updated to reflect the migration.

 The migration is applied selectively to certain documents, allowing both schemas to coexist in the same collection.
 The code provided in this project ensures that both data models can be handled seamlessly using the versioning pattern.